seoframe-com/tagbridge-llm-demo/README.md

 **User Flow:** Click → Generate → Copy → Paste → Deploy (**60 seconds**)

+## 🗺️ Project Roadmap & Vision

+TagBridge is engineered to provide a **Sovereign European Alternative** to US-centric marketing and tracking infrastructure.
+Our development is focused on transitioning from a "Privacy Shield" to a "Market Sword" through a multi-stage rollout:

+### Phase 1: The Sovereign Core (R&D)
+* **Goal:** Finalize the PII scrubbing logic and 1st-party proxy infrastructure.
+* **Open Source:** Releasing the core SemDot logic to the NGI Commons.
+* **Impact:** 100% GDPR compliance and 40% data recovery for EU enterprises.

+### Phase 2: Enterprise Scaling & AI Integration
+* **Goal:** High-performance LLM integration for automated conversion insurance.
+* **Scale:** Leveraging European incubator programs (such as LLM-BRIDGE) and EuroHPC resources for model fine-tuning.
+* **Impact:** Displacing legacy US tracking monopolies with a unified, sovereign engine.

 ## 🛠 Technology Stack
 AI Processing
 ├── Perplexity Pro LLM